Protégée's acquittal boosts Murdoch, but spell over UK politics broken

 "I don't think you can expect members of the Murdoch family to be in and out of Downing Street anytime soon," said Paul Farrelly, a lawmaker with the opposition Labour Party and a member of the parliamentary group that investigated the scandal.

-Murdoch's $86 billion (50.68 billion pounds) media empire is now well prepared for any further claims.
+Murdoch's $86 billion media empire is now well prepared for any further claims.
 Arguably, the restructuring that followed the scandal has only made the businesses stronger.

 On the advice of some of the most prominent lawyers in the United States, Murdoch set up a committee to investigate his own staff and help the police.
 To appease investors, he split his firm to separate the more profitable assets from the problematic newspapers, and he bought back shares, boosting their value.